-- Select a knot that you repeatedly can tie correctly on the water.
+- Select a knot that you can repeatedly tie correctly on the water.
 Some knots, while very strong, are too complex.
-You would have a difficult time tying them correctly under field conditions such as wind, rain, cold, and low light, or when pressured by circumstances to tie speedily.
+You would have a difficult time tying them correctly under field conditions such as wind, rain, cold, and low light or when pressured by circumstances to tie speedily.

 - If you use your teeth as a ”third hand” when tying a knot, to avoid damaging the line or knot, do not bite down on the main line or any portion of the line that will go into the knot.
 The only part of the line you should bite down on is the tag end that will be trimmed off.
-Also, if you tug on line held in your teeth, be very careful about putting too much pressure on your teeth to avoid damaging them.
+Also, if you tug on the line held in your teeth, be very careful about putting too much pressure on your teeth to avoid damaging them.

 - After each catch, visually inspect your knots.
 If a knot shifted on the eye of the hook or tie point of a lure during the fight with the fish, readjust it.
-Also, retie if a knot looks odd in any way, since the position of knot wraps can alter under the strain of the twists and turns placed on a knot when fighting a fish.
+Also, retie if a knot looks odd since the position of knot wraps can alter under the strain of the twists and turns placed on a knot when fighting a fish.